sunsunk/Gupacker/README.md

 # Gupacker
-Generalized Unpacking Framework for Android Malware please send email to zhengtao20@stu.scu.edu.cn to obtain the source code and runnable vm.
+Generalized Unpacking Framework for Android Malware

+We are currently organizing the code related to gupacker and the vm environment, and will publicly release all source code and malware data at the appropriate time.